 Fortunately, they had published their own book, Reading Reflex, which was a reasonably complete parent guide to the Phono-Graphix method that they had developed.
 Amazon soon received another order from me and I continued my reading about reading.
 When I put this second book down, I said to my wife one morning, “I’d like to find someone to try this out on, because it seems to make a lot of sense.”

 Well, you’ve really got to know my wife to appreciate what happened next.
 She hears a challenge, and she acts.
 She came home that night and her first words were, “I’ve got you three kids!”
 And she did, three brothers, all experiencing difficulty learning to read.

-Or, you can first continue on with The OnTrack Reading Story and see how it went with the Three Brothers.
+Continue on with The OnTrack Reading Story if you want to see how it went with the Three Brothers.